polkadot-developers/awesome-substrate/README.md

 - [`subsee`](https://github.com/ascjones/subsee) - CLI to inspect metadata of a substrate node as JSON.
 - [`polkadot-runtime-prom-exporter`](https://github.com/paritytech/polkadot-runtime-prom-exporter/) -
   A [Prometheus](https://prometheus.io/) exporter for Polkadot runtime metrics (modifable for substrate use).
+- [`subwasm`](https://github.com/chevdor/subwasm) - CLI to inspect a runtime WASM blob offline.
+It shows information, metadata and can compare runtimes.
+It can also help you fetch a runtime directly from a node.

 ### Substrate Mobile Engineering Tools / Libraries